 neoclassical models, including CGE models, dynamic stochastic general equilibrium (DSGE) models, and some Integrated Assessment Models (IAMs) (13 studies) (Bimpizas-Pinis et al., 2022).

 Overall, the review provides a comprehensive overview of the current literature on macroeconomic modelling and its relationship to CE interventions and impacts, making it an important reference for further research in the field.
-In the following subsections, we will concentrate on the primary findings related to the two modelling techniques that have been recognized as the most promising for analysing the effects of transitioning towards a circular economy on the economy, society, and the ecosystem: input-output models and stock-flow consistent dynamic models.
+In the following subsections, we will concentrate on the primary findings related to the two modelling techniques that have been recognized as the most promising for analysing the effects of transitioning towards a circular economy on the economy, society, and the ecosystem: input-output models (type I, with exogenous demand, demand-driven type II, and type III, supply-driven CGE models) and stock-flow consistent dynamic models.

-[2.1] Type I input-output models
+[3.1] Type I Input-Output Models

 Interestingly, the majority of IO-based CE publications assume an exogenous determination of final demand, which can be referred to as Type I input-output models.
 IO analysis, pioneered by Leontief (1936, 1941) and discussed by Miller and Blair (2009), is an analytical tool that represents interdependencies among industries within a national or regional economy.
 IO tables are compiled by national statistical offices.
 They depict transaction flows in an inter-industry table.
 An IO table shows the destination of industry-related outputs, which can serve as inputs for other industries in production or be purchased as final products or services by households, firms, the government, or the foreign sector through consumption, investment, government spending, and exports.